 Mike Reilley, Trainer, Google News Lab

-Mike works with MediaShift.org in business development and also works as a Google News Lab trainer, teaching cutting-edge skills to journalists throughout the U.S. He has spent his career as the director of digital production and professor of practice at the Walter Cronkite School of Journalism at Arizona State University.
+Mike works with MediaShift.org in business development and also works as a Google News Lab trainer, teaching cutting-edge skills to journalists throughout the U.S. He has served as the director of digital production and professor of practice at the Walter Cronkite School of Journalism at Arizona State University.
 He also taught several classes at DePaul University and served as a reporter and copy editor at the Los Angeles Times.
 Mike has more than 2,500 bylined stories as a professional reporter, covering teams such as the Los Angeles Rams, Anaheim Angels, Chicago Cubs, college sports and recruiting.
 Mike also founded the journalism research site, The Journalist’s Toolbox , that he sold to the Society of Professional Journalists in 2007 and continues to update for SPJ.
-He also blogged about the Chicago Bear for two seasons on the NFL Blog Blitz site.
+He also blogged about the Chicago Bears for two seasons on the NFL Blog Blitz site.

 David Hudson, Senior Associate at Precision Strategies